Ewelina1994/notes/README.md

 Running spring boot aplication, command: mvn clean install in folder: notes-api-new

+This api is running in HEROKU: https://notes-api-kl.herokuapp.com/

 Runing angular aplication, command: npm start, in folder: notes-ng-app

+This application web is running in HEROKU: https://notes-app-kl.herokuapp.com/

 API describtion:
 This Api is security basic authenicated.